bertman12/wc3-invasion-defense/README.md

 Also add a Stone Mason Guild that can repair a destroyed building every night.
 Also create a Blacksmith's guild that can create weapons and armors for your heroes, and artifacts too.

+Create musketeers, with flaming arrow, should cost 1/5 of their mana to use but can be strong, takes 5 seconds to recharge for another powerful shot.
+Make it so it get's used every other shot.

+Add another neutral kingdom